-In common with many roads, high traffic volumes and dissection of the road construction from utility works had caused significant deterioration of the carriageway with extensive reflective cracking, settlement and fretting.
-As a consequence of the carriageway's deterioration, the decision was taken to resurface the highway in September 2006.
-The works were undertaken as part of Transport for London's annual capital maintenance programme.
+High traffic volumes and dissection of the road base from utility trenches/works had resulted in significant deterioration of the road with extensive reflective cracking, settlement and fretting.
+In March 2007, as part of Transport for London's annual capital maintenance programme, essential carriageway repairs were undertaken to restore the integrity of the highway.
 To limit disruption to the travelling public and maintain traffic flows during peak periods, the work was approved to be undertaken at night, as is the usual practice on London's busy streets.
-Noisy operations were restricted to the early evening.
-Foster Contracting Ltd's specialist plant for installing geosynthetics raised no concerns over noise.
+Noisy operations were restricted to the early evening, Foster Contracting Ltd's specialist plant for installing geosyntheitcs raised no concerns over noise.